 - In the vast majority of cases with 400%+ bonuses the free bet stake is not returned along with the winnings.
 So whilst the winnings are yours to keep, the free bet element vanishes regardless of whether your bet wins or loses.

-Will There be Restrictions on the Bets?
+Will There Be Restrictions on the Bets?

 Just like their “bet £10” cousins, these bet £5 get… type offers sometimes come restricted to specific bets.
 For example, if you deposit £5 and receive three £10 free bets, you might find that the three bets need to be used on different products or bet types: